opencv/opencv/modules/imgproc/doc/feature_detection.rst

         return 0;
     }

-**Note**: Usually the function detects the centers of circles well.
+.. note:: Usually the function detects the centers of circles well.
 However, it may fail to find correct radii.
 You can assist to the function by specifying the radius range ( ``minRadius`` and ``maxRadius`` ) if you know it.
 Or, you may ignore the returned radius, use only the center, and find the correct radius using an additional procedure.

 .. seealso::